Burmese

 - Community Strengths Resilience

-- Community resilience is evident in strong social networks, mutual aid practices, and collective responses to challenges.
+- Community resilience is fostered through strong social networks, mutual aid, and cultural traditions that promote unity and cooperation.

 - Art Music And Expression

-- Burmese art is rich with traditional crafts like weaving and lacquerware.
-Music and dance are integral, often reflecting religious themes and historical narratives.
+- Burmese art is vibrant, with traditional crafts like lacquerware and tapestry.
+Music and dance are integral, often featuring in religious and cultural festivals.
+Puppetry is a unique form of storytelling.

 - Cultural Symbols Motifs

-- Common symbols include the lotus flower, representing purity, and the peacock, symbolizing grace and beauty.
+- Common symbols include the lotus flower, representing purity, and the peacock, a national symbol of pride and beauty.

 - What Brings Joy